aqilrvsb/go-whatsapp-web-multidevice/README.md

 - `leads` - Contact management with niche and status

 ## 🔍 Troubleshooting

+### Device Shows "Disconnected" After QR Scan? ✅ FIXED!
+**This issue has been fixed in the latest update!** Devices now auto-update to "online" status.

+If you still experience issues:
+1. **Quick Fix**: Refresh browser (F5) after seeing "WhatsApp connected successfully!" alert
+2. **Check Logs**: Look for "Successfully updated device to online status for phone XXX"
+3. **Verify**: The DEVICE_CONNECTED message should trigger automatic status update

 ### Messages Not Sending After Campaign Creation?
 1. **Check Device Status**: Ensure devices show as "online" in dashboard